Company logo | Codica

 Ensure data privacy and compliance

 Trust is what makes a new system successful in the long run.
 In ecommerce, there’s a lot of data customers are willing to provide to get a top-notch experience.
-In return, they expect security, and that your AI tool works with their data responsibly.
+In return, they expect security and that your AI tool works with their data responsibly.

 Your AI system must comply with data protection regulations such as the General Data Protection Regulation (GDPR) or California Consumer Privacy Act (CCPA).
 For this, we implement data anonymization, secure storage, and clear opt-in/opt-out options.
 Transparency in how data is used builds customer trust and reduces legal risks.